Planeman/5271-Exercises/hw1/sploit6/readme6.txt

 Sploit6 Step-by-Step
 ====================
-* In order for this sploit to work, a file must first be succcessfully checked in to bcvs.
+* In order for this sploit to work, a file must first be successfully checked in to bcvs.
 The file does not matter, so a temporary file is made and dummy text redirected in for the comments that bcvs prompts for.